aromeni/frameworks_and_languages_module/technical_report.md

 Problem Solving
 --------------

-CORS (Cross-Origin Resource Sharing) addresses the significant challenge imposed by the web's same-origin policy, which, for security reasons, restricts web pages from making requests to a different domain than the one that served them.
-This policy, while crucial for web security, severely limits the functionality of modern web applications that often need to interact with multiple external APIs and resources hosted across various domains.
-CORS solves this by allowing servers to specify which origins are permitted to access their resources and under what conditions.
-By setting specific HTTP headers, CORS enables a safe and flexible way for web applications to integrate and interact with cross-domain resources, thus facilitating a more interconnected and functional web ecosystem, while still upholding the essential security constraints of the same-origin policy.
+CORS (Cross-Origin Resource Sharing) effectively addresses the limitations of the web's same-origin policy, which restricts web pages from accessing resources from different domains for security reasons.
+While important for security, this policy can hinder the functionality of modern web applications needing to interact with external APIs and resources across various domains.
+CORS allows servers to define accessible origins and conditions, enabling safe and flexible cross-domain interactions through specific HTTP headers.
+This solution enhances the functionality and interconnectivity of web applications while maintaining crucial security standards.

 #### ExpressJS:
 - https://expressjs.com/en/resources/middleware/cors.html